BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models

 \subsection{Sentence Ordering}

 \textbf{Task (4) Sentence Ordering} reorders a set of shuffled sentences into a coherent text.
 It has been used to assess a model's understanding of causal and temporal relations \citep{barzilay2008modeling} and shown to aid discourse structure extraction \citep{li2023discourse}.
-We include, in this task, 7 publicly available datasets from two domains: scientific paper abstracts (AAN, ArXiv, Neurips, NSF \citep{wang2018aan, chen2016arxiv, logeswaran2018neurips-nsf}) and narratives (ROC stories, SIND, and Movie plots \citep{mostafazadeh2016roc, huang2016sind})\footnote{Preprocessed data obtained from \citet{chowdhury2021everything}.}.
+We include, in this task, 7 publicly available datasets from two domains: scientific paper abstracts (AAN, ArXiv, Neurips, NSF \citep{wang2018aan, chen2016arxiv, logeswaran2018neurips-nsf}) and narratives (ROC stories, SIND, Wiki movie plots \citep{mostafazadeh2016roc, huang2016sind}), with examples in \cref{append-tasks-example}.